 Although it can be difficult to decide what to do first on your list, if you haven’t arranged this before the big important stuff, how is anyone meant to know anything about your special day?

-Sending Save the Dates is a good idea if you are not getting married for 1, 2 or maybe even 3 years, but if you really want things to flow from start to finish, then you need to decide on a theme at the beginning.
+Sending Save the Dates is a good idea if you are not getting married for 1, 2 or maybe even 3 years, but if you really want things to flow from start to finish, then it helps the theme to flow if you decide on a theme from the beginning.

 Here’s a quick guide on how to start planning your stationery:

-- Please make sure you view samples of work before you decide to book.
-I’ve seen some shocking samples recently and on more than one occasion had to come to the rescue when things didn’t work out.
+Please make sure you view samples of work before you decide to book.
+I’ve seen some shocking samples in my time and on more than one occasion had to come to the rescue when things didn’t work out.

 ‘Good work ain’t cheap….
 Cheap work ain’t good!’